danielan987/advanced_nasa_weather_forecast_app/README.md

 ### Forecasting

-additive model where non-linear trends are fit with yearly, weekly, and daily seasonality

-seasonality was added at the end for users to
+Prophet, an automated additive model, was used to analyze the MERRA-2 data.
+This model accounts for non-linear trends with a piecewise linear model and accounts for seasonal cycles using a Fourier series that decomposes the cycle into a series of sine and cosine terms.
+This forecasts weather 365 days into the future.

 The forecasted values also include the range of possible values that fall within the 95% confidence interval.
 This range generally grows with time so forecasting data was set to 1 year of data.

 It was decided to set the forecasting to 1 year of forecasting data is presented because the range of possible values within that level of certainty grows with time.

 So users can be highly certain about the weather predictions from this app.

+seasonality was added at the end for users to

 However, other analyses
 with blue and red dashed lines to indicate if it's too high or too low, respectively.